Kok Chen, W7AY

 purposes, the filter shown the Figure 10 is virtually equal

 to the performance of a Matched Filter.
 The third order

-filter in Figure 11 shows a only very small improvement at
+filter in Figure 11 shows a very small improvement at the

 Starting from a known Nyquist filter, we have presented an effective recursive algorithm (Equation 1) to create a family of filters that satisfy the Nyquist criteria.
 For a Raised Cosine filter, the sequence of these "extended Nyquist filters" appear to converge to a Matched Filter, i.e., the impulse response of a filter in the sequence approaches a rectangle and the transfer function approaches a sin(x)/x function.